 - Strengthening community involvement in education to create enabling environments

 Lord, Proverbs tells us that an education is invaluable and that we should pursue it, even if it costs everything we have.
 We praise you that millions more children are getting an education now than a decade ago.
 We ask for Your continued blessing on World Vision’s work to educate children worldwide.
-Help us build momentum around the world so every child has the opportunity to go to school and learn how to read and understand basic math.
+We pray for You to help us build momentum around the world for education so every child has the opportunity to go to school and learn how to read and understand basic math.

 “How much better to get wisdom than gold, to get insight rather than silver!” —Proverbs 16:16 (NIV)

-Contributors: Chris Huber and Denise C. Koenig, World Vision staff
+Chris Huber and Denise C. Koenig of World Vision’s U.S. staff contributed to this article.